-Brandon was bit by the aviation bug at an early age and the current pandemic has presented an opportunity for him to pursue a life-long dream: The creation of Legacy Aviation Mid-Michigan, where students in Mid-Michigan can learn to fly and others can enjoy the Spirit of Aviation.
+Brandon was bit by the aviation bug at an early age and the Covid 19 pandemic presented an opportunity for him to pursue a life-long dream: The creation of Legacy Aviation Mid-Michigan, where students in Mid-Michigan learn to fly and others enjoy the Spirit of Aviation.

 Brandon's Flight Resume